pingcap/tidb/docs/design/2020-07-07-change-column-types.md

 ### Compatibility issues with MySQL

-* Considering the complexity of supporting clustered-index, and the current TiDB does not fully support clustered-index, so temporarily does not support column with primary key for type modification.
+* Considering the complexity of supporting clustered-index and currently TiDB does not fully support clustered-index, so temporarily this feature does not support type modification for columns with the primary key.

 ### Compatibility issues with TiDB